utahplt/ifT-benchmark/README.md

 #### Description

 When appropriate predicates are applied to the elements of a tuple, refine the type of the elements of the tuple.
+Note that this can be generalized to other data covariant data structures like lists, function results, etc.

 #### Examples